anirbrhm/anirbrhm/README.md

-- 👋 Hi, I’m Anirudha Brahma
+- 👋 Hi, I’m Anirudha Brahma, a 2nd year Physics Undergrad at IIT Kanpur.
-- 👀 I’m mostly interested in Computer Vision Algorithms, i am currently also spending my time researching the SoTA NLP models like BERT and GPT.
+- 👀 I’m mostly interested in Computer Vision Algorithms, but I find myself mostly watching NLP videos instead.
-- 🌱 I’m currently learning Generative Adversarial Networks and the awesome use case of Image Translation from one domain to another.
+- 🌱 I’m currently learning Generative Adversarial Networks and the awesome use case of Image Translation from one domain to another
 - 💞️ I’m looking to collaborate on Computer Vision or Natural Language processing projects and competetions.
+- 😛 Apart from all this nonsense, football is my passion.
+Hala Madrid !!!
+- 🍕 Fun Fact : I can talk about Biriyani all day.
 - 📫 How to reach me : Just drop me an email at anirbrhm@iitk.ac.in or find me on facebook.

 <!---